mkdrake37/seams/_warmups/w1/d1/abm.md

  6. Where might the data come from, especially on agent behaviors, for such a model?
  7. How might you validate the model, especially the agent behaviors?

 As part of answering these questions, see if you can get the code running.
+Name your file SchellingModel.py.
+If you don't understand what a line of code does, use google or encode a test to figure it out.
+Then comment the code with what you've learned.